BWibo/3dcitydb-mkdocs/docs/citydb-tool/index.md

 ## Supported Database Platforms

-The CityDB Tool works seamlessly with **PostgreSQL** databases enhanced with **PostGIS**, a spatial extension that enables advanced geospatial operations.
+The citydb-tool works seamlessly with **PostgreSQL** databases enhanced with **PostGIS**, a spatial extension that enables advanced geospatial operations.

 ## Supported Data Formats